General William Davie Bench, UNC, Chapel Hill

 Davie Poplar Bench

-The bench stands in front of the giant Davie Poplar in McCorkle place on the University of North Carolina Campus.
+The bench stands in front of the giant Davie Poplar in McCorkle place on the University of North Carolina Campus in Chapel Hill, NC.

 According to legend, if a couple kisses on this bench, they will marry.
-This has led it to become a popular place for wedding proposals.
+This has led to its becoming a popular place for wedding proposals.